 - Express bus services are air-conditioned with an on-board toilet.
 The bus will stop for a short comfort break at a roadside restaurant once on route.

-Use the Search Box to find your tickets from Chiang Mai to Mae Sot:
+Use the Search Box below to buy your tickets from Chiang Mai to Mae Sot:

 Simply enter your travel dates and click the button to Find Tickets.